E3SM-Project/mosaic/docs/user_guide/quick_start.md

 # using the `Descriptor` object we just created, make a pseudocolor plot of
 # the "indexToCellID" variable, which is defined at cell centers.
-collection = mosaic.polypcolor(ax, descriptor, ds.indexToCellID, antialiaseds=False)
+collection = mosaic.polypcolor(ax, descriptor, ds.indexToCellID, antialiaseds=True)

 ax.gridlines()
 ax.coastlines()